 “You mean latest plaything,” she says between her teeth.
 I shrug.

-“That may be true, too, but I’m here meeting his family, wearing his sister’s clothes, conversing with your boyfriend and his father and connecting with his mother who, if I’m not mistaken, just kicked you out of her house.
+“Believe what you want, but I’m here meeting his family, wearing his sister’s clothes, conversing with your boyfriend and his father and connecting with his mother who, if I’m not mistaken, just kicked you out of her house.
 So why are you even still here?
 A lady always knows when to leave!”

 “Then leave!” she spits.

 “Oh, my time’s not up yet, but yours was up about half an hour ago!”
 I snap.
 She stands there glaring at me again.
 I have so had enough of this cow.
 It’s time to put this bitch in her place.
 “I don’t know where your insecurities lie, and I really don’t care.
 But you’re going to stop taking them out on me.
 Who was your target before me… Mia?
 Did you see fresh meat when I walked in the door?
 You’re nothing but a stuck-up bully, but you’ve got the wrong girl, because you’re not going to bully me.
 I’m sorry to disappoint you, Ms. Kavanaugh, but that’s not the way that this game is going to play out.
 You’re going to stop harassing me and you’re going to stop trying to intimidate me, because it’s only going to piss.
 Me.
 Off.
 And when I finally get to the point where my cup runneth over, it’s going to run all over you!
 That conversation Grace just had with you is going to seem like idle chit chat when I’m done with you.
 And wherever it happens, it happens.
 We seem to agree that we don’t want to be bothered with each other.
-So step out of my presence and stay out of my presence, and stop pitching the snide little remarks at me because I am throwing down the gauntlet on your ass.
+So, step out of my presence and stay out of my presence, and stop pitching those little snide ass remarks at me because I’m throwing down the gauntlet on your ass.
 Right.
 Now!”

 “You’ve got them all wrapped around your fingers, eating out of your phony little hands!” she says, her voice a little shakier than usual.